 The Philippines' FinTech ecosystem is large and diverse, with a high number of startups and a free regulatory environment.
 As of 2020, the Philippines had 136 FinTechs registered in the economy.
-FinTech startups, such as PayMongo, one of the top 3 largest FinTechs in The Philippines353 that recently received USD 31 million funding354, drive much of the innovation in the Philippines and are generally bringing new products to the market.
+FinTech startups, such as PayMongo, one of the top 3 largest FinTechs in The Philippines that recently received USD 31 million funding, drive much of the innovation in the Philippines and are generally bringing new products to the market.
 Although some startups, such as SeekCap, choose to partner with larger Philippine banks like Union Bank.
 Large banks are generally not first movers in the Philippine FinTech ecosystem, although most have adopted some online functionality in the wake of the COVID-19 pandemic.
-Finally, regulators like the Bangko Sentral ng Pilipinas (BSP), the economy's central banks, set the rules that https://techwireasia.com/2021/09/fintechs-are-shattering-financial-inclusion-barriers-in-the-philippines/
+Finally, regulators like the Bangko Sentral ng Pilipinas (BSP), the economy's central banks, set the rules that

-Figure 47: Philippine FinTech Companies by Sector
+Figure 47: Philippine FinTech

+Companies by Sector